 - CNS infection imaging indications in pediatric individuals are similar to those for adult individuals.
-See CNS and Head Infection/ Neuro-COVID-19 (HD-14) in the Head Imaging Guidelines. - ➤ CT Head (as per General Guidelines CT Head (HD-1.4) in the Head Imaging Guidelines) may be considered in Pediatric CNS Infection. - The following studies may be considered for suspected intracranial infection if any signs of CNS infection are present: - MRI Brain without and with contrast (CPT® 70553) (preferred) or MRI Brain without contrast (CPT® 70551) - CT Head (CPT® 70450, CPT® 70460, or CPT® 70470) in cases where MRI is contraindicated or urgently prior to lumbar puncture to rule out meningitis. - Pediatric-specific imaging considerations include suspected congenital brain infection and neonatal meningitis.
+See CNS and Head Infection/Neuro-COVID-19 (HD-14) in the Head Imaging Guidelines. - CT Head (as per General Guidelines CT Head (HD-1.4) in the Head Imaging Guidelines) may be considered in Pediatric CNS Infection. - The following studies are supported for suspected intracranial infection if any signs of CNS infection are present: - MRI Brain without and with contrast (CPT® 70553) (preferred) OR MRI Brain without contrast (CPT® 70551) - CT Head (CPT® 70450, CPT® 70460, OR CPT® 70470) in cases where MRI is contraindicated or urgently required prior to lumbar puncture to evaluate for meningitis. - Repeat imaging is supported if requested by infectious disease specialist, neurologist, ophthalmologist, neuro-opthalmologist or neurosurgeon or any provider coordinating care with an infectious disease specialist, neurologist, ophthalmologist, neuro-opthalmologist or neurosurgeon. - Pediatric-specific imaging considerations include suspected congenital brain infection and neonatal meningitis.
 The common causes of prenatal infections of the central nervous system are cytomegalovirus, Toxoplasma gondii, herpes simplex type 2 virus and most recently zika virus.
 The findings suggesting prenatal brain infection include microcephaly, microphthalmia, chorioretinitis, cataracts, hypotonia, and seizures.
 The following are performed for congenital brain infections: - The following imaging is considered for newborn infants with suspected prenatal brain infection regardless of inciting organism.
-(For additional information see CDC's Areas with risk of Zika site: https://wwwnc.cdc.gov/travel/page/zikainformation) - Ultrasound Head (CPT© 76506) can be approved as an initial imaging study. - MRI Brain without and with contrast (CPT® 70553) is indicated if the ultrasound is abnormal. - Newborn infants with microcephaly should be evaluated as discussed in Macrocephaly, Microcephaly, and Hydrocephalus (PEDHD-7). - Neonatal meningitis is most often caused by bacterial pathogens and usually occurs as a complication of sepsis in the first week of life.
-In older infants and children, meningeal inoculation occurs secondary to hematogenous spread or penetrating trauma. - The following imaging is considered for newborns or older infants with and open fontanelle and suspected meningitis. - Ultrasound Head (CPT© 76506) as an initial imaging study, but is not required. - MRI Brain without and with contrast (CPT® 70553) is indicated if the ultrasound is abnormal
+(For additional information see CDC's Areas with risk of Zika site: https://wwwnc.cdc.gov/travel/page/zikainformation - Ultrasound Head (CPT[©] 76506) is supported as an initial imaging study - MRI Brain without and with contrast (CPT® 70553) is indicated if the ultrasound is abnormal. - Newborn infants with microcephaly should be evaluated as discussed in Macrocephaly, Microcephaly, and Hydrocephalus (PEDHD-7) - The following imaging is considered for newborns or older infants with an open fontanelle and suspected meningitis: - o Ultrasound Head (CPT[©] 76506) as an initial imaging study, but is not required - MRI Brain without and with contrast (CPT® 70553)2 is indicated if the ultrasound is abnormal - A wide spectrum of neurological diseases have been observed in children with COVID-19 infection in children including, but not limited to, Multisystem Inflammatory Syndrome.
+10,11

-- A wide spectrum of neurological diseases have been observed in children with COVID-19 infection in children including, but not limited to, Multisystem Inflammatory Syndrome.and Acute Necrotising Myelitis. - MRI Brain with and without contrast (CPT® 70553) and/or MRI Cervical Spine without and with contrast (CPT® 72156) and/or MRI Thoracic Spine with and without contrast (CPT® 72157) and/or MRI Lumbar Spine without and with contrast (CPT® 72158) - Metabolic (FDG) Brain PET (CPT® 78608) is appropriate to evaluate individuals suspected of having encephalitis, including autoimmune encephalitis, if diagnosis remains unclear after evaluation with MRI Brain, CSF analysis, and lab testing including serology.
+- o MRI Brain without and with contrast (CPT® 70553) AND/OR - MRA Head (CPT® 70544, CPT®70545 OR CPT® 70546) OR CTA Head (CPT® 70496) AND/OR - MRA Neck (CPT® 70547 OR CPT® 70548 OR CPT® 70549) OR CTA Neck (CPT® 70498) AND/OR - If Acute Necrotizing Myelitis is suspected, the following are indicated: - MRI Cervical Spine without and with contrast (CPT® 72156) AND/OR - MRI Thoracic Spine without and with contrast (CPT® 72157) AND/OR - MRI Lumbar Spine without and with contrast (CPT® 72158) - Metabolic (FDG) Brain PET (CPT® 78608) is appropriate to evaluate individuals suspected of having encephalitis, including autoimmune encephalitis, if diagnosis remains unclear after evaluation with MRI Brain, CSF analysis, and lab testing including serology.12